-From 1 January 2021, free movement of goods between the UK and the EU will end.
+Since 1 January 2021, free movement of goods between the UK and the EU ended.
 However, it is possible to move these goods under the Common Transit Convention (CTC).
-For these types of movement, the goods would need to complete necessary export processes in the UK before being entered into transit.
+For these types of movement, the goods must complete necessary export processes in the UK before being entered into transit.
 Rest of World goods arriving in the UK can be entered into transit without completing a UK export declaration.
-They would then move under Common Transit to an international airport in an EU member state or CTC Contracting Party, completing any Office of Transit Functions on entry into new customs territory and then ending the transit movement at the Airport before traveling on to their final destination.
+They would then move under Common Transit to an international airport in an EU member state or CTC Contracting Party, completing any office of transit functions on entry into new customs territory and then ending the transit movement at the Airport before traveling on to their final destination.

-Transit movements for air carrier cargo surface flights where CTC is used for aircraft movements will be subject to the same requirements as detailed in SECTION 1.1.5.
+Transit movements for air carrier cargo surface flights where CTC is used for aircraft movements are subject to the common transit process as detailed in Section 1.1.6.